When Eurovision last came to Britain

 It's now 20 years since the UK last hosted the Eurovision Song Contest.
 Two decades of mostly underwhelming results since Katrina and the Waves landed the crown in 1997 mean that the buzz of welcoming the cream of European pop - as Lisbon is set to do this weekend - is something the nation has almost forgotten.

-It wasn't always this way: Seven of the first 27 were held in the UK, but 1998 is the only time in the past 36 contests that Eurovision has been staged here.
+It wasn't always this way: seven of the first 27 were held in the UK, but 1998 is the only time in the past 36 contests that Eurovision has been staged here.

 As it turned out, the event at Birmingham's National Indoor Arena proved to be one of the great nights of Eurovision.
 BBC News takes a trip down memory lane.